Diagnosing Human-object Interaction Detectors: Preliminaries

 \subsection{Computing $mAP$}

-For an output triplet $\left ( b_{i}^{h}, b_{i}^{o}, a_{i}\right )$ from a model, it is compared with all the ground-truth annotations, and considered to be a true positive (TP) of a HOI class if \emph{all} the following conditions are satisfied: \begin{itemize}[noitemsep,topsep=2pt,leftmargin=15pt] \item The category labels of the human and object bounding boxes are both correct. \item The intersection-over-union (IoU) w.r.t. the ground-truth annotations of the human $\mathrm{IoU}^{h}$ and object $\mathrm{IoU}^{o}$ both exceed 0.5, {\ie}, $\min \left ( \mathrm{IoU}^{h}, \mathrm{IoU}^{o} \right ) > 0.5$. \item The predicted interaction label $a_i$ is correct. \end{itemize} If \emph{any} of them is not satisfied, it is considered as a false positive (FP).
-If multiple HOI predictions are matched to the same ground-truth human-object pair, the one with the highest confidence score, which is defined as the product of confidence scores of $b_i^h$, $b_i^o$, and $a_i$, is chosen to be a TP while all others are considered as FPs.
+For an output triplet $\left ( b_{i}^{h}, b_{i}^{o}, a_{i}\right )$ from a model, it is compared with the ground-truth annotations, and considered to be a true positive (TP) of a HOI class if \emph{all} the following conditions are satisfied: \begin{itemize}[noitemsep,topsep=2pt,leftmargin=15pt] \item The category labels of the human and object bounding boxes are both correct. \item The intersection-over-union (IoU) w.r.t. the ground-truth annotations for the human $\mathrm{IoU}^{h}$ and object $\mathrm{IoU}^{o}$ both exceed 0.5, {\ie}, $\min \bigl( \mathrm{IoU}^{h}, \mathrm{IoU}^{o} \bigr) > 0.5$. \item The output interaction label $a_i$ is correct. \end{itemize} If \emph{any} of them is not satisfied, it is considered as a false positive (FP).
+If multiple HOI predictions are matched to the same ground-truth HOI triplet, the one with the highest confidence score, which is defined as the product of confidence (\ie, classification) scores of $b_i^h$, $b_i^o$, and $a_i$, is chosen to be a TP while all others are considered as FPs.

-All predicted triplets are collected from all the images in a benchmark for each HOI category.
+All output triplets are collected from all the images in a benchmark for each HOI category.
 The detected triplets are sorted by descending the confidence scores.
 For each HOI category, given a threshold of the triplet confidence $\tau_t$, the cumulative precision and recall are defined as

 for those triplets whose confidence scores are greater than $\tau_t$. $P$ denotes the precision and $R$ is the recall. $N_{TP}$, $N_{FP}$, and $N_{GT}$ are the number of TPs, FPs, and ground-truth triplets in a particular HOI category.
 By varying the confidence threshold $\tau_t$, $P$ is interpolated such that it decreases monotonically, and $AP$ (Average Precision) is computed as the integral under the precision-recall curve.
 Finally, $mAP$ is defined as the average $AP$ over all HOI categories.